The Vancouver Bach Festival is a series of live concerts and events with traditional music at various venues in Vancouver.

 Friday, August 5th

 - Bach Kaleidoscope/Reimaginations – a concert featuring Bach’s adaptations of other composers through performances by Alexander Weimann, Christina Hutten, David McGuinness, Marco Vitale, Chloe Myers and David Greenberg.
-The event is held at the Chan Centre at 6265 Crescent Road in Vancouver.
+The event was held at the Chan Centre at 6265 Crescent Road in Vancouver.
 Tickets cost between $21 and $63.

 Saturday, August 6th